Cwantic/Documentation/Loads/Piping/LoadSets.md

 **RCC-MRx** : if the moment case for this load set is a dynamic case, then the primary dynamic moments are taken from the combination case with the same flag number and type of analysis 1.
 The secondary dynamic moments are taken from the combination case with the same flag number and type of analysis 6.

-The dynamic flag is not used for the RCC-M code.
+The dynamic flag is not used in the RCC-M code.